 Our second book in the Girls Who Could series, The Girl Who Could Dance in Outer Space tells the tale of young Mae Jemison, the creative girl who became a doctor, an engineer, a dancer, and an astronaut.
 Mae Jemison teaches us that art and science are natural expressions of creativity and imagination.
 Nurture them both, and go where your dreams take you!

-We are pleased to announce that The Girl Who Could Dance in Outer Space was selected in 2017 by Houghton Mifflin Harcourt for inclusion in their reading program to be used in 60K+ elementary school classrooms worldwide.
+We are pleased to announce that The Girl Who Could Dance in Outer Space was selected by Houghton Mifflin Harcourt for inclusion in their reading program to be used in 60K+ elementary school classrooms worldwide.

 The Girl Who Could Sing with the Birds is the third book in The Girls Who Could Series.
 In it, we explore the world through the eyes of a young Rachel Carson, the author and biologist who inspired the environmental movement that gave birth to Earth Day.
 Rachel Carson teaches us that every life on our planet is precious, and that science should work with nature for the good of all.
 Together, we can keep the world a beautiful place.